 Where to buy Annatto?

 Annatto is a unique spice, and as such, it won’t typically be found in conventional grocery stores.
 Many Latin or Mexican grocery stores will carry it, however.
-And, we were excited to find that Penzeys also carries it.
-(Penzeys only carries whole seeds, so you will need a spice grinder to grind it.)
+You can find it at Penzeys and online.
+(It typically comes as whole seeds, so you will need a spice grinder to grind it.)

 There really is no exact substitution for annatto.
 However, the best substitute that we have found is to substitute 1/4 tsp turmeric, 1/2 tsp sweet paprika (not smoked or hot), and a pinch of nutmeg for 1 tsp ground annatto.